iam-sonusinha/python-projects/README.md

 📌 Projects List

 Expense Tracker - A simple CLI application to track your daily expenses using CSV files.
+To-Do List Application - This is a simple To-Do List application built using Python.
+It allows users to add, view, mark, and delete tasks.
+The program is designed for beginners to practice Python programming concepts.

 💡 About the Projects